joaovictor-ferreira/joaovictor-ferreira/README.md

-# Olá, eu sou o João Victor! 👋
+# Hello, I'm João Victor! 👋

-## Sobre mim
+## About me
-- Estudante de Engenharia de Software na PUC e Desenvolvedor Front-End.
+- I'm a Front-End Developer and currently I'm pursuing a degree in Software Engineering at PUC.
-- Tenho 20 anos.
+- I'm 20 years old.
-- Experiência em desenvolvimento front-end utilizando HTML, CSS, JavaScript, TypeScript e React.
+- I have experience in front-end development using React, Typescript, Javascript, CSS and HTML.
-- Certificado em Inglês por Cambridge.
+- Certified in English by Cambridge.
-- Apaixonado por construir soluções criativas e inovadoras.
+- Passionate about building creative and innovative solutions.

 <meta name="viewport" content="width=device-width, initial-scale=1.0, minimum-scale=1.0">
 <div align="center">